shree214ram/DSA/Data Structure/Recursion(9)/readme.md

 https://www.youtube.com/watch?v=8b9rwm1VsYA&ab_channel=CodeIn10-NishantChahar
 ### What is Recursion :-
+    we need to findout the the main things in our function then Recursion would work autometically fn(){
+    //base case

+    //calculation

+    //recursion
+}

 recursion basically a procedure for call recursively a function and findout the solution
 1. we have to findout a sub problem and